 - High-value content marketing efforts: blogs, email, social media

-- Curated, on-brand digital and in-store user experiences: customer service, product offerings, storytelling, creativity, community management
+- Curated, on-brand user experiences: customer service, product offerings, storytelling, creativity, community management

 - Transparent information sharing with customers: updated Google My Business information, menus, and website

-As digital marketing professionals, we’re seeing a profound distinction between businesses and brands: businesses are sales-focused, brands are community-focused.
+As digital marketing professionals, we’re seeing a big distinction between businesses and brands.
+Businesses are sales-focused, brands are community-focused.

-In practice for a cannabis marketing agency like ours, this not only means more business as industry players look to cash in on the power of social media and digital marketing, but it also means more fulfilling business that aligns with our values and allows us to push the envelope with passion.
+For a cannabis marketing agency like ours, this not only means more industry players look to cash in on the power of social media and digital marketing.
+It also means more fulfilling business that aligns with our values and allows us to push the envelope with passion.